 The weather in Dorset over the Bank Holiday weekend was apparently hotter than in Spain, We took advantage of this and decided to head to Charmouth Beach in Dorset to find some fossils.
-Charmouth is a beach we haven’t visited before, but it’s a popular beach in Dorset for fossil hunting.
+Charmouth is a beach we haven’t visited before, but it’s one of the best beaches in Dorset for fossil hunting.

 Parking At Charmouth Beach